jekyll/jekyll-sitemap/README.md

 The `<lastmod>` tag in the `sitemap.xml` will reflect by priority:

 1. The modified date of the file as reported by the filesystem if you have `jekyll-last-modified-at` plugin installed (not compatible with GitHub Pages auto building)
-2. A personalised date if you add the variable `last_modified_at:` with a date in the Front Matter
+2. A personalised date if you add the variable `last_modified_at:` with a date in the Front Matter.
+     Specify `SITE_TIME` as a value to get the time of the most recent Jekyll run, or `LATEST_POST` to get the date of the most recent post (page front matter only).
 3. The creation date of your post (corresponding to the `post.date` variable)

 ## Exclusions